Slow Cooker Greek Chicken

 Notes

-- If you notice the yogurt separating a bit during the cooking process don’t worry.
-This is common, especially if you use low-fat or nonfat yogurt, and does not mean it’s curdled.
+- Yogurt Sauce: If you notice the yogurt separating a bit during the cooking process don’t worry.
+This is common, especially if you use low-fat or nonfat yogurt.
 Simply discard the cooking liquid after cooking, and toss with the fresh yogurt sauce and you’ll be good to go.

-- Serve with rice, pita, sliced cucumber, chopped tomato, sliced red onions, fresh parsley with an extra drizzle of Yogurt Tahini sauce, if desired.
+- Serving: Serve with pita, sliced cucumber, chopped tomato, sliced red onions, fresh parsley and feta, or in my Greek Chicken Rice Bowls.

-- Nutrition information calculated with non-fat yogurt and chicken breasts.
+- Nutrition Information: calculated with low-fat yogurt and chicken breasts.

-- Check out the comments for reader serving suggestions.
+- Double the Sauce: Check out the comments for reader serving suggestions.
 Many have recommended doubling the sauce so you have extra to drizzle on the chicken after it’s cooked, and I concur!

 This was a big hit at my house!
 My 7 and 9 year old boys both loved it, and often ate it on its own with some of the fixings (tomato, parsley, etc).
 Very easy to make, flavourful.
 If you’re a singleton, you might want to halve the recipe as it yields a lot.